yousaf2018/Track-Any-Aquatic-Model/README.md

-# TAAM: Track Aquatic Animal Model
+# TAAM: Track Any Aquatic Model

 **TAAM** is a high-performance, professional-grade desktop application designed for the automated tracking and behavioral analysis of aquatic animals